joeyguerra/joeyguerra/pages/blog/2014/quality-software.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'Definition of Quality in Software',
+    excerpt: 'Has your boss ever asked you to increase your code quality?
+How did you do that?',
+    shouldPublish: true,
+    uri: '/blog/2014/quality-software.html',
+    published: new Date('2014-02-01T16:43:08.111Z'),
+    tags: ['quality', 'software']
+}
+---
 # Definition of Quality in Software

 Has your boss ever asked you to increase your code quality?
 How do you even do that?